Nissen99/DNPAssignment/README.md

 REST application used to controll Families.

-Currently uses File to store data, for database version look DNPAssignment3.
+Upgrade from Assignment2, assignment3 was to put database on assignemt2